Codecademy/docs/content/cpp/concepts/abstraction/abstraction.md

 -Security: Enhances the security of an application or program by only providing essential details to the user and keeping sensitive information hidden.

--It reduces the complexity as well as the redundancy of the code, therefore increasing the readability.
+- Readability: Reduces the complexity as well as the redundancy of the code, therefore increasing the readability.